7 Ways to Die: All About Clothing

 - Repairing Clothing

 Note: This article includes information from version 9.3.
-If there are changes in future versions, the article will be updated to reflect those changes.
+If there are changes in future versions, the article will be updated to reflect them.

 Categories of Clothing